drduh/PC-Engines-APU-Router-Guide/README.md

+> [!IMPORTANT]
-**Important** After many years of service, the PC Engines APU platform is now [EOL](https://www.pcengines.ch/eol.htm).
+> After many years of service, the PC Engines APU platform is now [EOL](https://www.pcengines.ch/eol.htm).

 This guide demonstrates how to build a wired/wireless router using the PC Engines [APU platform](https://www.pcengines.ch/apu.htm) and a free operating system like [OpenBSD](https://www.openbsd.org/) or [Debian](https://www.debian.org/distrib/) to be used for [network address translation](https://computer.howstuffworks.com/nat.htm), as a stateful firewall, to filter Web traffic, and more.

-I am **not** responsible for anything you do by following any part of this guide!
+This guide is provided "as is" - without warranties of any kind.
+You are solely responsible for any consequences of following it.

 # Overview